fist1231/pvnsys/tttsFeedMS/README.markdown

 3. Have git installed (http://git-scm.com/downloads)

-4. Have Kafka installed (tested version bundled with kafka_2.10-0.8.1.1).
-Comes with Zookeeper.
+4. !!!
+Do p.9 instead (Have Kafka installed (tested version bundled with kafka_2.10-0.8.1.1).
+Comes with Zookeeper.)

 5. Git-clone this repository.